12 December 2024

 Although leveraged loans themselves are rated below investment grade, most CLO tranches are typically rated investment grade because they benefit from diversification, credit enhancements, and subordination of cash flows.

 Cash flows are the lifeblood of a CLO: They determine the distribution of income and principal, which determines the return on investment.
-The key concept is that distributions are paid sequentially starting with the senior-most tranche until each loan tranche has been paid its full distribution.
+The key concept is that distributions are paid sequentially starting with the senior-most tranche until each CLO tranche has been paid its full distribution.
 Equity-tranche holders absorb costs and receive the residual distributions once the costs have been paid.

 How do CLOs aim to mitigate risk?